martinsumner/riak_kv/docs/NextGenReplGuide.md

 ### Configure Full-Sync Reconciliation and Replication (All)

-To use the full-sync mechanisms, and the operational tools then TictacAAE must be enabled:
+To use the full-sync mechanisms, and the operational tools then Tictac AAE must be enabled:

 > tictacaae_active = active

-This can be enabled, and the cluster run in 'parallel' mode - where backend other than leveled is used.
+This can be enabled, and the cluster run in 'parallel' mode - when a backend other than leveled is used.
 However, for optimal replication performance Tictac AAE is best run in `native` mode with a leveled backend.
-When enabling tictacaae for the first time, it will not be usable by full-sync until all trees have been built.
+When enabling Tictac AAE for the first time, it will not be usable by full-sync until all trees have been built.
 Trees will periodically rebuild, and full-sync should continue to operate as expected during rebuilds.

 Full-sync replication requires the existence of source queue definitions and sink worker configurations.
 The same configurations can be used as for real-time replication.
 If there is a need to have only full-sync replication without allowing for real-time replication - then the `block_rtq` keyword can be used instead of `any` on the source queue definition.